chitlchow/inm707-deep-reinforcement-learning-project/readme.md

 ### Things to do

-- Definition of the environment
+[//]: # (- Definition of the environment )
-- State-Transition Function
+- State-Transition Function (Q Matrix)
 - Reward Function (R Matrix)

+- Policy: **Exploration**
+- Make algorithm works
+- Setup metrics and measurements
+- Parameters Tunning
+- Storage place for papers and references